ViniciusMeyer/Interference-Classifier/README.md

 Here, you will find all used codes and results from this paper.</br>

 Authors: Vinícius Meyer, Dionatrã F. Kirchoff, Matheus L. da Silva and César A. F. De Rose</br> Polytechnic School, Pontifical Catholic University of Rio Grande do Sul (PUCRS)- Porto Alegre, Brazil</br>
 Reference: to appear</br>

+# How-to-use

+**Classifier.R** is the main class to run the interference-aware classification from a given profiled application.
+There are few variables that need to be filled, as follows:

+**app_tittle** recevies the profiled data from a given period in CSV format.

+**period** reffers to the segmentation period to be classified.
+Example: if it is set to 25, it means the total profiled data wil be divided into four parts; 50% into two; and so on.

+**technique** set the classification technique.
+In this paper we only use SVM to classify insterference, but others techniques have been tested in preliminary phases, such as: Artificial Neural Network, Decision Tree, K-Nearest Neighbor, and Random Forest.
+With a minimal development effort it is possible to use them.

+**method** set the method used outcome classification.
+In this paper we only use "L" (level), it means that all classes of interference (CPU, Cache, Disk, Network and Memory) will recieve one of four defined levels (High, Moderate, Low, or Absent) using the K-means model.
+Other types of classifications were tested in preliminary experiments, such as: "C"(class) returns the major class of interference, this means that from a given profiled period, yhe most representative, or the interference class that suffers the most, will be exposed; or "P"(percent) that brings the percentage of each class of interference from a given period.

+# Folders

+**Trainig Dataset** refers to data used to build the machine learning models (SVM and K-means).

+**Source** contains the profiled data from used applciations (Bench4Q, LinkBench, and TPC-H).

+**Accuracy** presents the font codes to perform the accuracy evaluation phase.

 If you have any question please do not exitate to contact us through vinicius.meyer@edu.pucrs.br</br>